AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 ### Export Data step {#export-data-step}

 Exports data from a PDF forms or XDP file.
 It requires you to enter the file path of Input Document and the Export Data Format.
-The options for Export Data Format are Auto, XDP and XmlData.
+The options for Export Data Format are Auto, XDP, and XmlData.

 ### Export PDF to specified type step {#export-pdf-to-specified-type-step}